Return to Home Page

 VV 9-1 / VE 9-1 / Florenza / Florenza X

-Click here for the Production and Value Analysis Page
+Proceed to Rarity and Value Analysis Page

-The Florenza (also called the 9-1) was one of the first true "entertainment systems", pairing a Victor Orthophonic (acoustic) phonograph with an RCA Radiola 25.
-The radio was powered by a group of batteries that were mounted inside the cabinet.
+The Florenza was one of several early "home entertainment centers" pairing a Victor Orthophonic (acoustic) phonograph with an RCA Radiola 25.
+It was a larger and better-performing set than the earlier Alhambra series, with a significantly improved radio, and a much larger "folded" (re-entrant) exponential horn.
+As with the Alhambra, the radio was powered by a group of batteries that were mounted inside the cabinet.
+A mechanical valve "switch" would change the routing of the horn input from the radio to the phonograph.
 This instrument could be ordered with either a spring powered phonograph (Florenza) or with an electric motor option (Florenza X).
-The Florenza was introduced in early 1926, and production was discontinued later that year when more advanced (and lower cost) radio/phono systems became available on the market.
-The cabinet used a figured Walnut veneer with two shades of stain.
+The Florenza was introduced in early 1926, and production was discontinued within a few months when more advanced (and lower cost) radio/phono systems became available on the market.
+It was immediately superceded by the VV 9-15, which used the same cabinet with an improved radio.